-In addition, the participant five discussed the positive influence of student skill levels on planning and implementing content: "They (6 to 7th graders) have higher and enthusiastic skill.....skill levels for volleyball, and so you are able to do a lot more with that" (Formal interview, Middle).
+In addition, the participant five discussed the positive influence of student skill levels on planning and implementing content: "They (6 to 7th graders) have higher and enthusiastic skill......skill levels for volleyball, and so you are able to do a lot more with that" (Formal interview, Middle).
 High skilled students allowed her to present more difficult and complex learning environments based on DM value orientation where they can master motor skills.
 The participant one also addressed the positive impact of student high learning ability of fitness in the high school on developing the DM value orientation:

 I like to see them physically and cognitively understanding fitness content.
-During the lesson, they [9th grader] seemed to be, you know, very competent and enthusiastic in fitness development.....Actually, it allows me to enjoy working out with them and..... teaching them how to develop fitness levels based off of all fitness components in more details (Informal interview, First placement at high school).
+During the lesson, they [9th grader] seemed to be, you know, very competent and enthusiastic in fitness development.........Actually, it allows me to enjoy working out with them and....... teaching them how to develop fitness levels based off of all fitness components in more details (Informal interview, First placement at high school).

 Class schedule.
-PTs recognized class schedule as a factor that influenced their of the class schedule on her developing the DM value orientation:
+PTs recognized class schedule as a factor that influenced their DM and LP value orientation.
+For example, the participant three demonstrated the impact of the class schedule on her developing the DM value orientation: